Undergraduate Financial Aid

 Pre-field Missionary Candidates are U.S. or Canadian citizens who are preparing for careers as missionaries outside these countries.
 Pre-field Missionary Candidate Scholarship

 Workers in Urban/Ethnic Ministries are U.S. or Canadian citizens who have completed at least two years of urban or ethnic ministry in North America with a recognized mission agency, Christian organization, or denomination and intend to return to their ministry.
-Priority given to those of ethnic minority backgrounds.
 Urban/Ethnic Ministry Worker Scholarship.

 Inquirers may learn more about eligibility requirements, scholarship amounts, application processes, and timelines on the webpages above.
 Questions may be directed to the Billy Graham Scholarship Program Coordinator: bgc.scholarship@wheaton.edu